SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

   * Oh, this person is really only looking for something short-term and weren't entirely clear on how we operate, but we were able to have a conversation around it.
   * Oh, this person really seems to be motivated by money, and they mentioned that they kept getting better offers and jumping ship.
 This tells me that our potential offer might not be compelling, and also that they don't appear to be ready to put down roots somewhere for a bit.
 There's nothing wrong with money, but this might not be the right person to invest in on-boarding at this time, especially if other aspects don't line up.

 **What about alternate resumes?
-GitHub presence and things like that?**
+GitHub presence, portfolios, and things like that?**

 My stance on this is that I'm interested in anything a candidate is willing to put forth.
-I don't require someone to have a GitHub (people can do things outside of work that aren't coding!), but if they pass one along I'll happily look at it..
+I don't require someone to have a GitHub profile (people can do things outside of work that aren't coding!), but if they pass one along I'll happily look at it.

 ## The Importance of Open-Ended Questions

-I could probably do a separate post on this alone (and I might).

 If I'm looking for a colleague that I can collaborate with, I want to know that I can have a conversation with them, and that they will not expect to be a lone wolf developer in a basement somewhere.
 I think that conversation is key to that.
 You learn a lot about a person's capabilities, personality, values, and expectations when you give them space to tell you.